 Sweet potato is an incredibly nutrient-dense food.
 Its bright orange flesh comes from vitamin A in the form of beta carotene.
 A single serving of this recipe provides over double your RDA of vitamin A.

 Sweet potatoes are also a source of iron, copper, selenium, vitamin C and most B vitamins.
 There’s no excuse for not including this nutritious food in your diet regularly.

 Barbacoa meat originates in the Caribbean and is the origin of the word barbecue.
 When selecting meat, remember that the quality of your food matters.
 Look for meat from grass-fed animals to get the most nutrients in your diet.
-Grass-feeding animals increases the prevalence of essential nutrients like vitamin E, omega 3 fatty acids and conjugated linoleic acid.
+Grass-feeding animals increases the prevalence of essential nutrients like vitamin E.

 All the food in this diet fit with guidelines of the Thermo Diet.
 The Thermo Diet leverages the process of thermogenesis in your body to keep your hormones levels balanced.
 Feeling lethargic recently?
 Check out how the Thermo Diet can improve your energy levels.

 - 8 oz barbacoa meat